massquantity/LibRecommender/libserving/README.md

 ## Introduction

-This guide mainly describes how to serve a trained model using `libserving` module in LibRecommender.
+This guide mainly describes how to serve a trained model using the `libserving` module in LibRecommender.
 Prior to 0.10.0, [Flask](<https://flask.palletsprojects.com/en/1.1.x/>) was used to construct the serving web server.
 However, to take full advantage of the asynchronous feature and modern `async/await` syntax in Python, we've decided to switch to [Sanic](https://github.com/sanic-org/sanic) framework.
 Unlike flask, a sanic server can run in production directly, and the typical command is like this:

 ```bash
 $ sanic server:app --host=127.0.0.1 --port=8000 --dev --access-logs -v --workers 1  # develop mode